Redang

 Wisana Redang Resort

-Being a small resort, they were able to accommodate guest requirements flexibly, be it mealtimes or shuttling them to Pasir Panjang or other parts of Redang.
-The best part of Wisana was the privacy and quiet.
-With no neighbours, nearby beach discos and karaokes, it was very peaceful except for the sounds of nature.
-There is no house reef in front so the beach is pure white sand with no coral rubble and guests have it all to themselves!
+Being a small resort, they were flexible to accommodate guest requirements such as mealtimes or shuttling them to Pasir Panjang or other parts of Redang.
+The best part of Wisana was the privacy and quiet as there were no neighbours, beach discos or karaokes, and guests had the beach all to themselves.
+There was no house reef off the beach, just pure white sand with no coral rubble.

 Mozana Redang Resort

-As we walked toward the other end of the beach, we passed another resort next to Redang Kalong called Mozana Redang Resort.
-Talking to some people at the reception, I learnt it had been operating there the last 3 or 4 years.
-This budget resort had 24 rooms available in a Malay-styled wooden terrace and chalets, all with air-con and attached bathroom and a dive centre called 'Gipsy Divers'.
+As we walked toward the southern end of the beach, we passed another resort next to Redang Kalong called Mozana Redang Resort.
+We stopped to talk to some people at the reception and learnt that it had been in operation for the last 3 or 4 years.
+This budget resort had 24 rooms available in Malay-styled wooden garden-view chalets and a seaview terrace block.
+We didn't get to see the rooms, all of which were air-conditioned with attached bathroom.
+They also had a dive centre called 'Gipsy Divers'.

 For our final dive this morning on Redang, we headed for Pulau Lima South accompanied by a few other divers.
 With moderate currents and poorer than average visibility, we were soon separated from Hitomi and the leading divers and ended up taking care of some newer divers at the back of the group.
 This site was popular with adult black-tip sharks and I had the opportunity to witness one fairly close when it suddenly appeared less than 4m to my right and swam parallel with me for a short while before disappearing ahead.
 The others in the group were looking the other way and missed it.
 As one of the newer divers had experienced some breathing difficulties, we decided not to head for the rendezvous point but to surface earlier.